developingAlex/lakedisappointment/README.md

     })
     ```

-1. now to add a test to your check.http with a valid and invalid product id.
+1. Now to add a couple tests to your check.http, one with a valid and one with an invalid product id.

-    and you can see that the check will fail if we pass as an id 'robot' but it will pass if we pass what looks like a valid id:
+    You can see that the check will fail if we pass as an id 'robot' but it will pass if we pass what looks like a valid id:

-    below the one ending in 222 doesn't correspond to anything in the database but that request is still honored.
+    Below the one ending in 222 doesn't correspond to anything in the database but that request is still honored.
     ```
     POST http://localhost:7000/wishlist/products/5a28c10a1b6bcd3dcb60d222
     Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6InVzZXIxQG1haWwuY29tIiwiaWF0IjoxNTEyNjk0NjY1LCJleHAiOjE1MTMyOTk0NjUsInN1YiI6IjVhMjhkOWI2M2EwYmVhM2U4ZGUzZjljZiJ9.eCTl5CxCWaSYoHwipnmrcZ6fQf2jAvNaVUuDpE8eU6o